PDC secondary tours: Women's Series

 The PDC Women's Series is open to all female players over the age of 16.
 Like the Development Tour, female Tour Card holders are eligible to play so long as they are outside the top 64 of the PDC Order of Merit.
 Unlike the Challenge Tour and Development Tour, no Tour Cards are awarded to the best performers of the Women's Series, though the top eight players are invited to the first stage of Q-School and are exempt from the entry fee.

 Like the other secondary tours, the winner of the Women's Series qualifies for the Grand Slam of Darts.
 Eight players qualify for the Women's World Matchplay, the PDC's only all-female televised tournament, through a separate Order of Merit tracking money won on the Women's Series in an approximately 12-month period prior to the event, which traditionally occurs in July.
 The three players at the top of Women's Series Order of Merit (excluding the Women's World Matchplay Champion) qualify to the World Championship, guaranteeing that at least four places in the tournament are occupied by women.
 Additionally, the top 8 players without Tour Cards qualify to the preliminary stages of the next season's World Masters.

 The Women's Series was founded in 2020 as a mini-tour of four events to determine the two female qualifiers for the World Championship, replacing the previous women's qualifier.
 This occurred at the same time as the demise of the British Darts Organisation, which previously organised the majority of women's darts events.
 The Women's Series became a full Tour in 2021, expanding to 12 events in two locations (though three were originally planned).
 It further expanded to 20 events in 2022 and its current 24 events in 2023.

 Initially, Lisa Ashton and Fallon Sherrock dominated the Women's Series, winning all but two of the 2020 and 2021 events between them, with Deta Hedman and Mikuru Suzuki winning the other two events.
 However, after starting to participate midway through the 2022 season, Beau Greaves has dominated the Women's Series.
 Despite missing the first 12 events in 2022, Greaves won all eight remaining events to qualify for the 2023 World Championship.
-In 2023, Greaves won half the events, a feat which she repeated in 2025.
+In 2023, Greaves won half the events, a feat which she bettered in 2025 by winning 18 events, including an 86-match winning streak across the last 13 events of the season.
 In 2024, Noa-Lynn van Leuven challenged the Greaves-Ashton-Sherrock triumvirate, becoming the first transgender player to win Women's Series events, collecting four titles and qualifying for the World Championship.
 Other than Greaves, Sherrock, Ashton and van Leuven, Mikuru Suzuki, Gemma Hayter and Robyn Byrne are the only players to win multiple Women's Series titles.